-Ball manufactures billions of aluminum packaging products and a handful of highly specialized aerospace systems each year.
+Ball manufactures billions of aluminum packaging solutions each year.
 While the products are very different, we aim to be the best stewards throughout their life cycle.
 From research and development through product design, manufacturing and end-of-life, we ensure that our products create value for our stakeholders while minimizing environmental and social impacts.
 Sustainable products and innovations are what our customers seek from their supply chain.

 Why We Need a New Circular Packaging System

 In the last few years the world has seen a renewed concern with the undeniable fact that litter from packaging with limited recyclability is harming the planet.
 This has led to an urgent public debate about how to find sustainable packaging alternatives that move us towards a circular economy – one in which materials are not just used and thrown away, but are reused or recycled endlessly.

 At its purest, real circularity involves the continuous recovery and reuse of materials, with nothing lost during the process.
 In terms of recycling, this means that all materials are properly collected and sorted, then each part of each product is separated out and fully recycled with minimum material loss, to become part of a product of similar value.
 This is “real recycling,” where materials are kept in the loop at their highest value and function, rather than being subject to high losses and “downcycling” into products of lower value

 To achieve full circularity, packaging must be designed from the outset to ensure that all of its elements can be 100% recycled or reused cost effectively.
 There also must be a well-functioning collection infrastructure that ensures the flow of high-quality materials instead of a cheap process that leads to downcycling.
 The collection infrastructure needs to reach beyond the home, providing opportunities for people to recycle in the places where they work and go about their leisure.

 Key Imperatives for a truly circular packaging system.